realpython/data-repos/README.md

 $ python -m pip install data-repos-cars data-repos-countries
 ```

-Once they're installed, you can just import `read` from `data_repo`, and all your datasets will be available if there's a reader registed for the data type:
+Once they're installed, you can just import `read` from `data_repos`, and all your datasets will be available if there's a reader registed for the data type:

 ```python
 >>> from data_repos import read